Friday, August 8, 2008

 Kroller Muller Sculpture Garden in Otterlo

-The Muller's wanted to leave a legacy of modern art and would also NEED a new modern architectural building to house it all for public viewing.
-It took many years to build the art museum and was over budget as expected with all building projects!
+The Mullers wanted to leave a legacy of modern art, and they also needed a new modern architectural building to house it all for public viewing.
+It took many years to build the art museum, and as expected, with most construction projects, it went over budget.

 Kroller Muller Sculpture Garden in Otterlo